stalker-tools/tools/README.md

 This ability allows to game developers working with gamedata without nessesarity extracting of .db files.

-And also be freely to analysis of .db files content - game files/folders structure - just import `XRReader` class from `DBReader.py`.
-See DBReader.py `main()` function code for usage examples.
+And also be free to analysis of .db files content - game files/folders structure - just import `XRReader` class from `DBReader.py`.
+See `DBReader.py:main()` function code for usage examples.

 ## Analysis tools